Supreme Court to tackle immigration, voting rights, unions: A look at major cases on justices' agenda

 Sales tax

-In South Dakota v.
-Wayfair Inc., the Supreme Court is tasked with deciding whether online shoppers should consistently be charged a sales tax.
+Attention, online shoppers: Costs may rise after the Supreme Court overturned decades-old rule limiting the ability of states to collect sales tax on certain out-of-state internet purchases.

+The 5-4 ruling in South Dakota v.
+Wayfair Inc. is a victory for states who argued they were losing out on billions of dollars each year.

-The justices have heard arguments in a case that deals with how businesses collect sales tax for online purchases at sites from Amazon to Zappos.
-Currently, thanks to a decades-old Supreme Court rule, if a business is shipping a product to a state where it doesn’t have an office, warehouse or other physical presence, it doesn’t have to collect the state’s sales tax.
+Under the previous rule, if a business shipped a product to a state where it doesn’t have an office, warehouse or other physical presence, it didn’t have to collect the state’s sales tax.

 WHO ARE THE SUPREME COURT JUSTICES?